Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 (Warning somewhat big project due to the number of images)
 - The app will randomly draw out at least 3 cards from the deck.

 - Seperate pages for for each section of the app.
-(Four total)
+(Three total)
 	- Home Page
 	- Card Index
 	- Card Reading